-- Volume: There are + and – volume buttons that will take you backwards and forwards through the menu options.
+- Volume: There are + and – volume buttons that will take you backward and forwards through the menu options.

 - Mute/Dim: Pressing this button when you receive an alert will immediately mute it.

-- Lock out false alert: Pressing this button twice when you receive a stationary K or X false alert will store it in its memory.
+- Lockout a false alert: Pressing this button twice when you receive a stationary K or X false alert will store it in its memory.
 The next time you encounter the source, the device will instantly mute it.

 - Delete RLC or Speed Camera: Press and hold when you see a speed or red light camera to delete the threat from the database.

-- Brightness adjust: Press and hold this button to modify the brightness of the display.
+- Brightness adjusts: Press and holds this button to modify the brightness of the display.
 You cannot do this while an alert is in progress.
 There are three pre-set brightness levels, including Bright, Dim, and Dimmer.